Insights from an NYC False Arrest Lawyer

 Choosing Cody Warner, P.C., Experienced NYC False Arrest Lawyers, to Represent You

 To be successful with police misconduct cases, a firm needs to thoroughly understand criminal law.
-A firm needs to know whether or not the police have probable cause for an arrest.
+A firm needs to know whether the police have probable cause for an arrest.
 The firm needs to know whether the facts supported criminal charges.
 Many firms that take police misconduct cases are general plaintiff law firms.
 Those firms handle very different legal areas, like medical malpractice, car crashes, and construction site injuries.